 Among the five approaches, the DerSimonian-Laird procedure is most appropriate to combine measurement results from ten or more laboratories which is NOT suitable in this study.
 There were only four data points for α -BHC and five data points for lindane.
 The linear pool approach is a conservative approach which would be suitable if it was felt the laboratories may be measuring different materials or if there is a large degree of heterogeneity in the test material.
-In this study, there was just a single matrix (ginseng root) and the relative standard uncertainty due to betweenbottle inhomogeneity, u{bb} was 0.72% and 0.98% for α -BHC and lindane, respectively.
+In this study, there was just a single matrix (ginseng root) and the relative standard uncertainty due to between bottle inhomogeneity, u{bb} was 0.72% and 0.98% for α -BHC and lindane, respectively.
 There was no evidence of large degree of heterogeneity in the test material.

-be overly conservative and is not suitable.
-The arithmetic mean and median model are more simple estimators for the SCRVs but they do not include the individual laboratory uncertainties which may underestimate the SCRV uncertainty.
+The linear pool model would then be givenly conservative and is not suitable.
+The arithmetic mean and median model are more simple n 24 of 40 estimators for the SCRVs but they do not include the individual laboratory uncertainties which may underestimate the SCRV uncertainty.
 The Hierarchical Bayes procedure is the most suitable estimator for both measurands, which essentially gives the weighted mean as the SCRV for α -BHC and the mean as the SCRV for lindane, both having uncertainty that accounts for laboratory-specified uncertainties and "dark uncertainty".